zoracreates/fictionalcolor/src/blog/why-I-left-harvard-and-became-a-ux-research-specialist.md

 ---
 Three years ago, I did a talk with my friend Katie Langerman about being a UX Generalist.
 At the time we used the word “hybrid” to mean wearing multiple hats at work.
 Oh how the times have changed.

-In 2019 I had just started working full-time at Harvard, and my work involved anything from running usability studies, to leading design workshops, to wireframing, and even programming.
+In 2019 I had just started working full-time at Harvard, and my work involved anything from running usability studies, to leading design workshops, to wireframing, to visual design, and  even CSS.
 And for a time, I loved my work, but I reached a point where something was missing.

 Working at Harvard taught me a lot and made me into a mature UX professional.
 I learned to build relationships with stakeholders, and become stronger at both defending my design decisions, and taking feedback.
 I also found ways to democratize UX Research practices in my team.